 \section{Conclusion}

 In this paper, we revisit the classical problem of two-sided singular control in the optimal cash reserve problem where the net cash position evolves according to an It\={o} diffusion.
-We extend this model to allow for managerial ambiguity use the maxmin expected utility framework $\kappa$-ignorance.
-We establish a verification theorem and use a numerical example to explore the effects of ambiguity on the optimal control of cash holdings.
+We extend this model to allow for managerial ambiguity within the multiple prior framework with $\kappa$-ignorance and maxmin expected utility.
+We establish a verification theorem for the minimal expected present value for holding and control costs under the worst-case prior, as well as an optimal cash holding policy.
+A Dynkin game approach is used to explore the effects of the level of ambiguity (and other parameters) on the optimal control of cash holdings.

-From a managerial perspective, the most important observation we make is that ambiguity increases the frequency with which control is exerted.
+From a managerial perspective, our most important observation is that ambiguity increases the frequency with which control is exerted.
 This is due to the fact that under the worst-case prior the manager expects higher holding costs, which makes exerting control relatively cheaper.
 This results, on average, in a smaller cash inventory, which is the opposite effect to an increase in risk.
-If risk, as measured by the variance of the random walk that affects the net cash flow, increases then the standard ``option value of waiting'' (cf., \citealp{DiPi94}) increases which implies that, typically, control is exerted later.
-This results in a larger cash inventory, on average.
+If risk, as measured by the variance of the net cash flow, increases, then the standard ``option value of waiting'' (cf., \citealp{DiPi94}) increases which implies that, typically, control is exerted later.
+This results, in expectation, in a larger cash inventory.

-There are several avenenues for future research.
+Our work suggests several avenues for future research.